natemoo-re/microsite/README.md

 # Microsite

-`microsite` is a fast opinionated static-site generator (SSG) that outputs extremely minimal clientside code using **automatic partial hydration**.
+`microsite` is a fast, opinionated static-site generator (SSG) that outputs extremely minimal clientside code using **automatic partial hydration**.
+Pages are written with Preact, Typescript, and CSS Modules and compiled with `esbuild`.

 [See the demo](https://microsite-demo.nmoo.vercel.app/)